younesbram/cims-digital-twin/README.md

 then start a new app from auth0 dashboard and follow the steps(all you really have to do is change the config as i already set it up) https://github.com/auth0/express-openid-connect#documentation https://www.npmjs.com/package/express-openid-connect

+2nd task : added node, used express compression() to compress routes, used multiple node packages to lint, fixed the package.json file to have the following 2 commands
+(hint before running commands npm install)
+`npm lintcheck` this runs a check of everything with prettier `npm lint` if you actually want them to change the files.